English

 Readings include a wide selection from our texts and many outside readings provided as handouts.
 What does it mean to be human?
 Whatever we are reading, discussing or pondering, this question serves as the fundamental touchstone.

-English IV-Honors (Seminar in Academic Writing)
+English IV - Honors (Seminar in Academic Writing UCONN ECE)

 Honors English 4 (Seminar in Academic Writing) seeks to prepare students for college-level reading, writing, and discussion through an exploration of identity.
 The acts of writing and reading create spaces for us to consider how identity is constructed and revealed.
 This is one of the reasons why writing can be so compelling.
 Childhood experiences, internal conflicts that arise in adolescence and continue through life, choices that we make that signal who we are, and the developing relationship between the individual and society all make for compelling reading and occasions for writing.
 As we explore how authors use the language to explore identity through prose, poetry, and drama, students will use the writing process to examine and respond to their texts.
 Students will write regularly, keep a writing journal, develop a writing portfolio, and produce at least thirty pages of revised writing..
 These writing assignments will cover a variety of purposes, including memoir, argument, analysis, research, and reader-response.